flruee/MAP/SETUP.md

-## Setup producer module
+## Setup producer/preprocessor/spark module
-See README in it's folder.
+See README in their respective folders.